Carer's Allowance Supplement

 Coronavirus - extra payment of Carer's Allowance Supplement

 The Scottish government gave carers an extra payment of Carer’s Allowance Supplement in June 2020.
 This was £230.10 and was in recognition of the difficulties carers might have because of coronavirus.

 You didn't need to do anything to get the extra payment.
 As long as you were getting Carer’s Allowance on the qualifying date of 13 April 2020, you should have been paid the extra payment of the supplement along with the June payment.
 So you should have got £460.20 in total.

-If you weren’t getting Carer’s Allowance on 13 April 2020 but you've now been awarded a backdated payment of Carer’s Allowance for a period of time that includes 13 April, then you'll be able to get the extra payment of Carer’s Allowance Supplement.
-This will be paid with the next set of payments which is likely to be in December 2020.
+If you weren’t getting Carer’s Allowance on 13 April 2020 but you were awarded a backdated payment of Carer’s Allowance for a period that included 13 April, then you should have got the extra payment of Carer’s Allowance Supplement.
+This should have been paid with either the June or the December payment.

 What is the Carer's Allowance Supplement

 The Carer's Allowance (CA) Supplement is a twice-yearly payment made by Social Security Scotland.
 It is made to people who are living in Scotland and getting a payment of Carer's Allowance on a set date.